techwithanirudh/coolify-docs/backups.md

   - DigitalOcean Spaces
   - MinIO
   - Cloudflare's R2
+  - Backblaze B2

 Other's could work, but not tested yet.
+If you test it, please let us know.

 ### S3 Client